MLerik/Deep-Reinforcement-Learning/Navigation/report.md

 - Epsilon decay = 0.99

 ### Performance
 All the different implementations were compared.
 The best result (fastest reaching required 13+ point average) was achieved with the dueling DQN which reached the target after **239 Episodes**.
 In general we can observe that double DQN brings less improvement than the dueling architecture.
+The trained Networks can be found in the [/Nets folder](https://github.com/androiddeverik/Deep-Reinforcement-Learning/tree/master/Navigation/Nets).

 [image6]:https://github.com/androiddeverik/Deep-Reinforcement-Learning/blob/master/Navigation/Training_Final.png